Welcome to RTILA help page

-You will see the project details are automatically populated in the options page.
+You will see project some details are already set on the options page.

 Do you want to give it a try?
-Just press Extractor and RTILA will start scraping a sample site.
-Chrome will be launched and it will work for a couple of minutes.
-Click the RTILA Results button on the top right and wait until is finished.
+Just press RUN and RTILA will start scraping a sample site.
+Chrome will be launched automatically.

-This will open a window with some stats – in my case – 1000 pages scraped in around 2 minutes.
-Click the Preview button to check the results, or Export the data to a file (CSV is recommended).
+This will open a window with some extracted data.
+You can click on Export to save the data to a file (CSV is recommended).

-Now we will explore the Project Options pages.
-No need to start from scratch, I’ll get a template project and explain how each option works.
-Close the results page and go to the main RTILA screen.
+Now we will explore the Project Options page.
+Close the results window and go to the main RTILA screen.

 Options – General page

 On this screen you will set the Project name and URL to inspect on all of your projects (mandatory fields).
 Set a meaningful project name because it will be the unique text reference to find it later from the Project selector control.

 The URL to inspect should be the starting point of the page you want to scrape.

 The Silent mode option will scrape the site without a graphical user interface.
 This means Chrome will be hidden.
 It’s probably just fine to set as default (No) for development time.
 The silent mode will be useful when a project is scheduled to run every 5 minutes for example.

 Purge results clean the results automatically.
 This limits the total number of stored sessions and discards the older scrapings; this is useful when you only want to keep the newer ones.
 Sometimes you will use RTILA to monitor a site with frequent or regular scrapes, this will allow you to have some auto cleaning capabilities.